 Also: Sam Zhou, P.E., Director, Region 1, NYS DOT; 50 Wolf Road, Rm 1s50; Albany, NY 12232; phone: (518) 457-3522; director’s secretary: firstname.lastname@example.org

-(Dec.
-13, 2013): Click to read Director Zhou’s reply, dated Dec.
-6., 2013, Mr. Zhou makes the outlandish assertion the having a six-inch-high curb on the Bridge to stop vehicles from coming onto the sidewalk, “is no different than a curb along a street, which also functions without fencing between the sidewalk and the roadway.”
-He did not address the problem of pedestrian or bicyclists falling onto the roadway.
-It seems rather obvious, but because others have made similar arguments, I will point out that pedestrians on a sidewalk along a street are far safer than on WGB, because:
+update (Dec.
+13, 2013): Click to see my Letter to Region 1 DOT Director Sam Zhou, dated October 21, 2013, and Director Zhou’s reply, dated Dec.
+6., 2013.
+My letter asked Mr. Zhou to restore the scenic views and the safety guardrails.
+In reply to my arguments to restore the sidewalk guardrails, Director Zhou makes the outlandish assertion that having a six-inch-high curb on the Bridge to stop vehicles from coming onto the sidewalk, “is no different than a curb along a street, which also functions without fencing between the sidewalk and the roadway.”
+He did not address the problem of pedestrians or bicyclists falling onto the roadway, or vehicles landing of the sidewalk in a rollover accident.
+Because others have made similar points similar to Zhou, I will point out that pedestrians on a sidewalk along a street are far safer than on WGB, because:

 - traffic on the bridge is going much faster than on urban streets, where the speed limit is lower and vehicles need to be prepared to stop at any time;